 Someone receiving withholding of removal cannot be deported to the country where they fear persecution.
-In practice, a person with withholding of removal can stay and work in the United States permanently, although they cannot get a Green Card or citizenship.
-Withholding of Removal is a good option for people who fear persecution but are denied Asylum because of the one year or other bars.
+In practice, a person with the withholding of removal can stay and work in the United States permanently, although they cannot get a Green Card or citizenship.
+Withholding of Removal is a good option for people who fear persecution but are denied Asylum because of the one-year or other bars.
 People who persecute others or who have committed serious crimes in the past are not eligible for Withholding of Removal.

 The Convention Against Torture (CAT) is an international treaty signed by 151 countries, including the United States, designed to prevent torture around the world.
 One of the requirements of the treaty is that a country cannot send someone to a country if that person will be tortured there.